 New-York Historical Society Museum & Library

 Pono’s mentorship program fosters in-depth, guided exploration of subjects chosen by Pono students ages six and older, allowing the children to work with experts who share their knowledge.
-This fall the students requested to learn more about history and art.
-The New York Historical Society’s The Art of History program integrates both of these areas, allowing children to explore New York history through art and social studies.
-The Pono children are examining the question, “How did the Civil War affect New York City and its residents?” with artist and educator David Zukas.
-He instructs the children at Pono in drawing techniques, as they create portraits of New Yorkers affected by the Civil War.
-David encourages the students to consider the backgrounds of the people they draw and gives them the historical context necessary for such an exercise.
-As part of their mentorship, the students are also participating in the New York Historical Society’s Social Studies Enrichment program.
-History educator Paul Swartz uses resources from the museum’s collections to guide the children’s exploration at Pono of the following topics: New York’s First People, Slavery in New York, the American Revolution in New York, Immigration, and New York, the New Nation.
-The students are gaining a nuanced understanding of their city’s history and of artistic expression through the Pono mentorship program.
+For the Fall 2017 term, the students requested to learn more about history and art.
+The New-York Historical Society’s "The Art of History" program integrates both of these areas, allowing children to explore New York history through art and social studies.
+The Pono children examined the question, “How did the Civil War affect New York City and its residents?” with artist and educator David Zukas.
+He instructed the children at Pono in drawing techniques, as they created portraits of New Yorkers affected by the Civil War.
+David encouraged the students to consider the backgrounds of the people they drew and gave them the historical context necessary for such an exercise.
+As part of their mentorship, the students also participated in the New-York Historical Society’s "Social Studies Enrichment" program.
+History educator Paul Swartz used resources from the museum’s collections to guide the children’s exploration at Pono of the following topics: New York’s First People, Slavery in New York, the American Revolution in New York, Immigration, and New York, the New Nation.
+The students gained a nuanced understanding of their city’s history and of artistic expression through this Pono mentorship program.

 Lydia's Magic Garden

-In January 2014, Pono invited the renowned Dr. Martha Eddy, Founder and Director of The Center for Kinesthetic Education, to teach a workshop on motor development for the Pono instructors and to conduct a neurodevelopment evaluation for each Pono child.
-Because motor development is so vitally tied to a child’s ability to sequence both body and thought, and therefore to learning and greater quality of life, we decided to establish a partnership with The Center for Kinesthetic Education.
+The Center for Kinesthetic Education's mission is to bring body awareness and movement into everyday life via fun, safe, and neurologically sound programming for all ages.
+In January 2014, Pono invited Dr. Martha Eddy, The Center's founder and director, to teach a workshop on motor development for the Pono instructors and to conduct a neurodevelopment evaluation for each Pono child.
+Pono and The Center for Kinesthetic Education then established a partnership based on the knowledge that motor development is vitally tied to a child’s ability to sequence both body and thought, and therefore to learning and greater quality of life.

-In the past year, Dr. Ardizzone, the Founder and President of Storefront Science and a science educator for more than 20 years (LINK TO LEONISA'S BIO), has taught lessons at Pono on the human body, the periodic table, geology, symbiosis, atoms, insects, and electricity, each at the request of the students.
-Dr. Ardizzone believes that science should be fun, engaging, and shared with children in ways that invigorate their interest in STEM (science, technology, engineering and mathematics).
-She teaches problem solving and critical thinking through hands-on/minds-on activities and actively encourages questions, which empower students to design experiments and develop necessary science skills.
+Dr. Leonisa Ardizzone, the founder and president of Storefront Science and a science educator for more than 20 years, has taught lessons at Pono on topics including the human body, the periodic table, geology, symbiosis, atoms, insects, and electricity, each at the request of the students.
+Dr. Ardizzone, or "Dr. A," believes that science should be fun, engaging, and shared with children in ways that invigorate their interest in STEM (science, technology, engineering and mathematics).
+She teaches creative problem solving and critical thinking through hands-on/minds-on activities and actively encourages questions, which empower students to design experiments and develop necessary science skills.

 Children's Museum of the Arts